William Wallace Denslow Collection

 Scope and Contents of the Collection

-The William Wallace Denslow Collection comprises seven items of signed original Artwork by the American illustrator and artist (1856-1915).
-Inscribed and/or addressed to Judge W.T. ("Biff") and Mrs. Hall of Chicago, five of the items are from 1900 and 1901, and include two postal cards, two Chirstmas cards, and an invitation to a New Year's Eve party to usher in the new century.
-Two other items include pencil drawings of "Dacious [the dog] at 5" and an untitled image of a man in a bathtub, amidst rising steam.
+The William Wallace Denslow Collection comprises several pieces of signed original Artwork by the American illustrator and artist (1856-1915).
+Five of the items, inscribed and/or addressed to Judge W.T. ("Biff") and Mrs. Hall of Chicago, are from 1900 and 1901: two postal cards, two Chirstmas cards, and an invitation to a New Year's Eve party to usher in the new century.
+Other items include pencil drawings of "Dacious [the dog] at 5" an untitled image of a man in a bathtub, amidst rising steam, and an ink sketch of a young girl with a sheep.

 Restrictions